 The Land Information System Tasmania (LIST) provides a web mapping service that can be used to access LISTmap data over the web.
 These services are suitable for users who wish to view DPIPWE data in their own mapping applications.
 The LISTmap ArcGIS REST endpoint provides a variety of formats suitable for consumption in a range of client applications.
 The URL for the ArcGIS REST endpoint is

 http://services.thelist.tas.gov.au/arcgis/rest/services.
 Clients using ESRI software can use this URL to create a ArcGIS Server connection and from there browse all the available layers.
 Clients using other applications, such MapInfo or QGIS, can browse the catalogue tree in the services directory (using the above URL within a web browser) and then select the WMS or WMTS option to obtain a suitable URL for their client to connect to.
-Not all the layers listed in the REST services directory are currently available in WMS or WMTS format.
+Both TASVEG and TASVEG Live can be found in the 'Public/NaturalEnvironment' service (wms format).
+The current TASVEG release is also available as a Web Feature Service (wfs) available in the 'Public/OpenDataWFS' service.
+Not all the layers listed in the REST services directory are currently available in WMS or WMTS format

 Further instructions about utilising the theLIST web services can be found in LIST Spatial Web Services - User Guide, and users are also encouraged to contact Land Tasmania Client Services directly for help on specific data access issues.